 BASIC LIFE SUPPORT (BLS) AND FIRST AID TRAINING LEVEL 1 AND LEVEL 2 COMBINED

 Basic Life Support (BLS) is a specific set of procedures for preventing the condition of lifeless (non-breathing) casualties from worsening until they can access advanced care (usually an ambulance).
-Typically, this is CPR and the treatment for choking.
+Typically, this is CPR and how to treat choking.

 In some cases, like minor cuts, first aid is the only medical treatment that is needed.